 Brief Biographical Narrative

-Kate Schwennsen, FAIA, Professor, is the Chair of the School of Architecture, Clemson University.
+Kate Schwennsen, FAIA, Professor, is the Director of the School of Architecture, Clemson University.
 She is a recognized leader in bridging architectural education and practice, with expertise on issues of design leadership, diversity, and evolving models of practice and education in architecture.
 Recent publications/presentations include: “Architectural Practice: A Critical View, Revisited”, "You Can't Just Add Women and Stir", "Sustainable Education Sustainable Profession", and "The Architect at Mid- (21st) Century".
 Kate has held many leadership positions in professional organizations, and is currently the Co-Chair of the Education Commission of the International Union of Architects (UIA), and Co-Reporter for the UNESCO/UIA Validation Council.
 Schwennsen was 2006 President of the American Institute of Architects, the second woman to serve as the elected leader of this then-149-year-old, 80,000-member organization.
 She is licensed to practice architecture in Iowa and South Carolina.
 Professor Schwennsen was formerly Professor of Architecture and Associate Dean (2001-2010) for Academic Programs of the College of Design, Iowa State University.
 Her contributions to the profession of architecture have been recognized with a number of honors and awards.

 In Fall 2011, the School of Architecture faculty designed posters to represent their research, designs, accomplishments and interests, for use in the NAAB accreditation process.